Shamanic therapy is where soul and mind meet. I believe that we need to engage with both in order to live rich and satisfying lives.

 For those who opt for self-development, the benefits of investing in self-knowledge and conscious change typically outweigh the discomforts and uncertainties that come with taking any journey into the unknown.

-In essence, the aim of therapy is to become free of long-term misery.
-To achieve this, it is likely that you will experience short-term pain.
+In essence, the aim of therapy is to become free of habit.
+We all become used to patterns of thought, ways of relating to others, and to rather fixed ways of seeing the world.
+To move away from the known and predictable will generate uncertainty.
 Starting therapy can feel disruptive to our lives and our inner sense of ourselves.
 It can bring up thoughts and feelings that are confusing, and even frightening.
 This is a normal part of the process as we begin to assess what serves us and what doesn’t.

-None of the above is designed to frighten you, but to point out that ‘a change of course is a course of change’, so keeping yourself healthy, supported in your life, and prepared for some pain and change will serve you well on your journey.
+None of the above is designed to frighten you, but to point out that ‘a change of course is a course of change’, so keeping yourself healthy, supported in your life, and ready to meet change will serve you well on your journey.

 The ultimate aim is to move you towards a life that is lived more freely, consciously, and joyfully.